praetorian2710/Emotion-Recognition-mRMR-GA-Gamma/README.md

 This is the official implementation of the paper:

-**"EEG Emotion Classification using Genetic Algorithm-based Feature Selection and Gamma Function-based Dynamic Feature Fusion Presented at XXVIII International Conference on Soft Computing and Measurement (SCM'2025)"**
+**"EEG Emotion Classification using Genetic Algorithm-based Feature Selection and Gamma Function-based Dynamic Feature Fusion" presented at XXVIII International Conference on Soft Computing and Measurement (SCM'2025)**

 ## 🧠 Overall Workflow